Indian peafowl: Behaviour and ecology

 The Indian peafowl forages on the ground in small groups, known as musters, that usually have a single peacock and three to five peahens.
 After the breeding season, the flocks tend to be made up only of females and young.
 It is found in the open early in the mornings and tends to rest under cover during the heat of the day.
 It is often sighted dust-bathing at dusk.
 It roosts on tall trees at night, but may sometimes make use of rocks or buildings.
 Birds usually arrive at their roosting sites during the dusk and call frequently before taking their positions.
 Despite its size, the Indian peafowl is capable of flight.
 However, it rarely flies and often escapes by running on foot through the undergrowth when perturbed or disturbed.
 When it takes off, it uses regular, slower flaps to maintain flight rather than gliding.

-Feeding
+Diet

 The Indian peafowl is found lazily feeding in the open early in the mornings, and might move to cultivated lands to feed during the mornings and the evenings.
 The groups often walk in single file to the nearby waterholes for a drink.
 The birds often congregate near human habitats and might be fed by humans.
 It is omnivorous and feeds on grass, seeds, flowerbuds, fruits, insects, and small reptiles.
-It feeds on smaller snakes but keeps its distance from larger ones.
-It also feeds on a wide range of crops such as groundnut, tomato, paddy, chili and bananas in cultivated areas.
-In Western India, a large percentage of its food is made up of the fallen berries of Zizyphus.
-Around human habitations, it feeds on food scraps and even human excreta.
+Around human settlements, it feeds on food scraps and even human excreta.
+Crops in its diet include peanut, tomato, paddy, chili pepper and bananas.
+In the Gir forest, its diet contains a large proportion of Zizyphus berries.
+Its diet in the Anaikatty Hills consists largely of vegetable matter and less than 9% of ants, termites, grasshoppers, beetles and earthworms.

+Two Indian peafowl were observed pecking on and teasing a cobra, but they did not kill it.